Find flights

 Thai AirAsia X

-AirAsia operates several long-haul flights per day from DMK, under the brand Thai AirAsia X (XJ).
-While these journeys are bookable via the main AirAsia website (and, if you use the Fly-Thru service, in conjunction with domestic FD flights), there are some important distinctions.
+AirAsia operates long-haul flights from Bangkok Suvarnabhumi (BKK), under the brand Thai AirAsia X (XJ).
+While these journeys are bookable via the main AirAsia website and AirAsia MOVE app (and can connect with domestic FD flights through the Fly-Thru service), there are some important distinctions.

-Firstly, these flights (which operate to cities like Tokyo, Osaka, Sydney and Melbourne) use long-haul Airbus A330 family aircraft, which feature a greater variety of seating options.
-This includes lie-flat beds on select aircraft.
+First, these flights (which operate to cities like Tokyo, Osaka, Sapporo, Sydney and Shanghai) use long-haul Airbus A330-300 aircraft, which feature a greater variety of seating options.
+This includes Premium Flat Bed seats on select aircraft.

-The aircraft also feature “quiet zones,” which controversially ban small children and also strictly enforce limits on conversation and other noise.
+The aircraft also feature “quiet zones” in rows 7-14, which are exclusively for guests aged 10 and above and strictly enforce limits on conversation and other noise.
 On these flights, I personally find it makes more sense to pay in advance to select seats and meals and also to purchase amenities like blankets and pillows.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.